 International Yield Co-movements

-We decompose 5 year nominal bond yields into real and inflation components in an international context using inflation-linked and nominal bonds.
-Real rate variation dominates the variation in inflation-linked and nominal yields, but liquidity and inflation risk premiums are also important.
+We decompose long-term nominal bond yields into real and inflation components in an international context using inflation-linked and nominal bonds.
+In contrast to extant results, real rate variation dominates the variation in inflation-linked and nominal yields.
 Cross-country nominal and inflation-linked yield correlations have declined since the Great Recession.
 Real rates are the main source of the correlation between nominal yields.
-A slow-moving risk aversion variable from a habit model explains a substantive part of the variation in real yields and cross-country yield correlations, but a measure of the monetary policy stance improves the model fit.
+Our results are robust to various alternative measurements of inflation expectations and the liquidity premium.
+They continue to hold when a no-arbitrage term structure model with real, nominal, and inflation factors is used to effect the yield decomposition.

-Keywords: sovereign bonds, cross-country co-movement, real yield, expected inflation, inflation risk premium, liquidity premium, habit formation, inflation-linked bonds
+Keywords: sovereign bonds, cross-country co-movement, real yield, expected inflation, inflation risk premium, liquidity premium

 JEL Classification: E31, E43, G12, G15